kazuzenpie-svg/cryptoflow-journal/prd and database design.md

 price and quantity: Must be positive.
 profit_loss: Mandatory for investments (category in ['defi', 'dual_investment', 'liquidity_pool', 'liquidity_mining']); optional for trades.
 details (JSONB): Validated in app logic for category-specific fields (e.g., leverage for futures, platform for DeFi).

+Cashflows:

+type: Must be 'deposit' or 'withdrawal'.
+currency: Must be 'USD' or 'PHP'.
+amount: Must be positive (> 0).
+transaction_date: Required.
+source/destination: Optional but recommended for tracking.

 Bindings: